leticiamat/leticiamat.github.io/discrete-structures.md

 **Scheduling Management**:
  Imagine a train schedule, where trains have to be run at certain times.
  Here, the trains are the vertices, and if two of them overlap in time, there is an edge between them.
  The goal is to find the minimum number of crews needed to run all the trains without any conflicts.
-Graph colorings can be used to solve this type of problem.
+Graph colourings can be used to solve this type of problem.
 See this [video](https://www.youtube.com/watch?v=295ONmLcj60) for an example.

  **Graphs are a very versatile tool for modelling all kinds of problems, but they are also an interesting mathematical object in their own right.**